AhnmedAli/Cooperative-Scheduler/README.md

 	```
 # Applications
   ## General Application "Testing"
+   ### Objective

-   CubeMx General Settings
+   ### CubeMx General Settings

-   Application
+   ### Application

   ## Ambient Temperature Monitor
-  + #### Objective
+   ### Objective
    Read the ambient temperature using a sensor every 30 sec.
 Produce an alarm
    (LED flashing) when the temperature exceeds a threshold.
 The threshold is set using a text command sent to the
    embedded system from a PC over an asynchronous serial link

-   CubeMX Additional Settings
+   ### CubeMX Additional Settings

-   Application
+   ### Application

   ## Parking Sensor
-   + #### Objective
+   ### Objective
    Produce a sound that reflects how close is the car from the nearest object.
 A buzzer will be used
    to produce beeps and the duration between the beeps reflects how far is the object.
 The object distance will be
    determined by the ultrasound sensor.

-   CubeMx Additional Settings
+   ### CubeMx Additional Settings

-   Application
+   ### Application